Wiesbaden is planning a new district: expropriations and rail connections at risk!

 On October 8, 2025, city councilors approved the Ostfeld development measure in Wiesbaden, despite significant challenges.

-Wiesbaden is planning a new district: expropriations and rail connections in danger!
+Wiesbaden is planning a new district: expropriations and rail connections at risk!

 There is currently a lot to do in Wiesbaden, because the city council has decided on the “Ostfeld urban development measure”.
 The aim is to create a new district, but the path to get there is paved with a number of hurdles.
-As the FAZ reports, the preparations for this large construction project are already well advanced.
-Last year, an idea competition for urban planning and landscape planning design was decided, and the framework planning is in the public tender.
-The award procedure will take about six months.
+As the FAZ reports, the preparations for this large construction project are already quite advanced.
+Last year, an ideas competition for urban and landscape planning was decided, and the framework planning is in the public tender.
+The award process will take around six months.

-However, the planners are optimistic: complete planning is expected to take two years, but initial development work is not to be expected before 2030.
-A central sticking point is in the purchase of the necessary areas - the landowners have to sell or exchange, and expropriations can be expected.
-An expropriation procedure for up to 14% of the area of the BKA campus could come into play, while negotiations on more than ten hectares continue to continue for the new district.
+However, the planners are optimistic: the complete planning is expected to take two years, but the first development work is not expected before 2030.
+A central sticking point lies in the acquisition of the necessary land - the landowners have to sell or exchange, and expropriations are to be expected.
+An expropriation process for up to 14% of the BKA campus area could come into play, while negotiations over more than ten hectares of area for the new district continue.

 Legal aspects of the development measure

 What exactly are urban development measures?
-They are a central instrument of the German urban planning law, which is anchored in §§ 165 to 171a of the Building Code.
-The aim of these measures is to sustainably develop areas with great new order, which also includes the participation of the affected property owners and the general public.
-These explanations can be found, for example mtrlegal.
+They are a central instrument of German urban development law, which is anchored in Sections 165 to 171a of the Building Code.
+The aim of these measures is to sustainably develop areas in great need of reorganization, which also includes the participation of the affected property owners and the general public.
+These explanations can be found, for example, at mtrlegal.

 However, it is a challenge for municipalities to demonstrate the need for cities and the associated opportunities.
 The measure must be in the general interest and the area must have particular development needs.
 Projects like Ostfeld offer the opportunity to improve urban planning and create new living and working spaces.